Skip to main content

 Key Features

-• Renders Jinja2 templates by filling in variables with values from the pipeline.
+• Renders prompt templates using Jinja2 syntax, filling in variables from pipeline inputs.

-• Variables in the template become optional inputs unless marked as required.
+• Variables in the template become optional inputs for the component by default.

-• Works with string-based generators like OpenAIGenerator and AmazonBedrockGenerator.
+• Works with Generators that accept string prompts, such as OpenAIGenerator and AmazonBedrockGenerator.

 Configuration